-The mining value chain of an operating business starts from extracting the ore out of the ground, through to mineral processing, smelting or refining, and finishes with delivery of the ore concentrate or metal to the customer.
-The mine to market value chain is made up of interdependent steps with the corresponding activities within each step: mine, processing plant(s), inventory, rail or road, port, ship and market.
+The mining value chain of an operating business starts from extracting the ore out of the ground, through to mineral processing, smelting or refining, and finishes with the delivery of the ore concentrate or metal to the customer.
+The mine-to-market value chain is made up of interdependent steps with the corresponding activities within each step: mine, processing plant(s), inventory, rail or road, port, ship and market.
 It is supported by mineral resource exploration, valuation and management, maintenance, logistics, human resources and environmental management.
-Mining value chains are complex, involving capital intensive assets such as mining equipment, trucks, railways, processing plants and ports, and global logistics as mines and markets are frequently located in different countries.
-The life of a mine is finite, as the ore body is gradually depleted, while exploring and replenishing with new deposits.
-Eventually the mine is closed when it is no longer economic to operate and the site is remediated or rehabilitated.
+Mining value chains are complex, involving capital-intensive assets such as mining equipment, trucks, railways, processing plants and ports, and global logistics as mines and markets are frequently located in different countries.
+The life of a mine is finite, as the ore body is gradually depleted while exploring and replenishing with new deposits.
+Eventually, the mine is closed when it is no longer economical to operate, and the site is remediated or rehabilitated.

 The main challenges facing the mining industry are shifts in commodity markets, e.g. strong fluctuations in prices, and tightening regulations, e.g. environmental laws.
 Being a cyclical business and practically a price taker, with rare exceptions, the mining companies must continually improve on operating costs and asset utilisation and remain profitable even during a down cycle.
 With ever more stringent environmental regulations, they must continually reduce their environmental impact by significantly decreasing emissions and energy and water consumption.

-Lean Six Sigma (LSS) is a data driven business improvement methodology.
+Lean Six Sigma (LSS) is a data-driven business improvement methodology.
 It consists of a set of principles and tools to systematically improve a process to a higher performing state.
-In the case of the mining industry, the market determines the global commodity prices and product quality such as purity.
-LSS can help mining companies deliver consistently in specification ore concentrate or metal to the customer at the current market prices in the shortest delivery time, at lowest cost and highest asset utilisation for maximum profitability, while maintaining a safe work environment and meeting legal and communal obligations.
+In the case of the mining industry, the market determines the global commodity prices and product quality, such as purity.
+LSS can help mining companies deliver consistently in specification ore concentrate or metal to the customer at the current market prices in the shortest delivery time, at the lowest cost and highest asset utilisation for maximum profitability while maintaining a safe work environment and meeting legal and communal obligations.

 For mining, LSS improves efficiency at the process level.
 Where implemented and sustained properly, the top benefits at the business level are: